Photo credit: Stephanie Hanna

 home

 Dave Carley is a Canadian playwright.
-His plays have had over 450 productions across Canada and the United States, and in many countries around the world.
-They include Writing with our Feet (nominated for the Governor General's Award), The Last Liberal, The Edible Woman and, most recently, Twelve Hours, Canadian Rajah and The Shakespeare Club
+His plays for stage and radio have had close to 500 productions across Canada and the United States, and in many countries around the world.
+They include Writing with our Feet (nominated for the Governor General's Award), The Last Liberal, The Edible Woman and, most recently, Twelve Hours, and Canadian Rajah.
+He is completing work on a new drama, Hope is a Bird, and beginning an adaptation of Farley Mowat's war memoir And No Birds Sang.

 Many of Dave's plays can be ordered directly online from his publisher, Scirocco Drama.
-They include Canadian Rajah (publication date - Fall 2021), Twelve Hours, The Last Liberal and Three Plays (Writing with our Feet; Midnight Madness; and Into).
+They include Canadian Rajah, Twelve Hours, The Last Liberal and Three Plays (Writing with our Feet; Midnight Madness; and Into).

 what's new...